Customer Success

 Ask them about what information and training they would find helpful or create open forums where they can ask questions.
 Doing this helps you measure your web traffic, product usage statistics, or internal search queries to see the types of information commonly searched for.

-This would provide valuable insights needed to create an effective customer training material and help you determine the best delivery method.
+This would provide valuable insights needed to create effective customer training material and help you determine the best delivery method.

-Set SMART goals
+Step 3: Set SMART goals

 Setting SMART (Specific, Measurable, Achievable, Relevant and Time-bound) doesn't just apply to other aspects of your business, but works for training your customers too.

-A goal like “to enable our customers to effectively use feature X of our product” is better.
-Breaking your goals into smaller objectives helps you…
+Decide on what you’ll use as a success marker or KPI for your new training initiatives.
+A goal like “to enable our customers to effectively use feature X of our product” is a good example.

 • Identify what you need to tell/show customers and what they need to know/do to improve.